Back to Blog

 Setting Up Your Device Farm

 A device farm is the infrastructure that allows you to run automation across multiple phones.
 The setup depends on your scale and goals.
+For a complete walkthrough, see our phone farm setup guide.

 Small Scale (1-5 Accounts)